Does Avon Skin So Soft work as mosquito repellent ? You may have read this in the press or on the internet and wondered if it is really true.

 Prepare before applying !

 It took over 3 & 1/2 hours to complete the appliction.
 Uploading photo and copy of passport in pdf format – which had to be under 300kb – was time consuming.
 I’m in my 50’s so thought perhaps it was just me not being very tech savvy but have asked around and it’s not just me .
 In hindsight I could have completed in stages – and had the photo and passport pdf ready before i started filling in the form.
-I would recommend you do this.
+Hopefully the info below in this blog will help you.

 How easy is it to fill in the form ?